FortAwesome/vue-fontawesome/README.md

 $ npm i --save @fortawesome/free-regular-svg-icons
 ```

-If you are a [Font Awesome Pro](https://fontawesome.com/pro) subscriber you can install Pro packages.
+If you are a [Font Awesome Pro](https://fontawesome.com/pro) subscriber you can install Pro packages after these [additional configuration](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers) are made.

 ```
 $ npm i --save @fortawesome/pro-solid-svg-icons